liambsulliva/liambsulliva.github.io/README.md

 - Landing page with a brief introduction and education background.
 - Resume page with a PDF viewer to display the resume.
+- Blog page documenting my time in Berlin (and possibly more!)
 - Photography page with a gallery of photos fetched from Flickr.
 - Projects page that fetches repositories from GitHub and displays them.
 - Contact page with a form to send messages.